Peru

 / Research, IMO 9770464

 B.A.P.
-CARRASCO is currently in Callao, last seen more than 12h ago
+CARRASCO is currently in Callao, last seen less than 1h ago

 The vessel was built in 2017, and is sailing under the flag of Peru.
 Her length overall (LOA) is 95 meters, and her width (beam) is 18 meters.
 Her summer deadweight capacity is 6,000 tonnes.